soxueren/atsd/api/sql/README.md

 ## Interpolation

-By default, if a period specified in the `GROUP BY` clause doesn't contain any detailed values or the period has been filtered out with the `HAVING` clause, it will be excluded from the results.
+By default, if a period specified in the `GROUP BY` clause doesn't contain any detailed values, it will be excluded from the results.

 The behavior can be changed by referencing an interpolation function as part of the `PERIOD` function.